AI Sales Videos, Personalised Outreach & Demos | HeyGen

-Turn your most effective pitch into a reusable, avatar-led video using HeyGen’s PDF/PPT to video feature so your pitch deck talks for you, even when you're not in the room.
+Turn your most effective pitch into a reusable, avatar-led video using HeyGen’s PDF/PPT to video feature, so your pitch deck speaks for you, even when you are not in the room.

-Sales should move quickly, but video production does not.
-With HeyGen, you can turn sales ideas into professional-grade videos straightaway so your team can focus on closing, not content creation.
+Sales should move fast, but video production does not.
+With HeyGen, you can turn sales ideas into professional-grade videos instantly, so your team can focus on closing deals instead of spending time on content creation.

-Turn your most effective pitch into a reusable, avatar-led video using HeyGen’s PDF/PPT to video feature so your pitch deck talks for you, even when you're not in the room.
+Turn your most effective pitch into a reusable, avatar-led video using HeyGen’s PDF/PPT to video feature, so your pitch deck speaks for you, even when you are not in the room.

-With bespoke script-based video generation, you can instantly produce personalised sales introductions, product walkthroughs and follow-ups, so your team scale their best messages without lifting a finger.
+With custom script-based video generation, you can instantly produce personalized sales intros, product walkthroughs, and follow-ups so your team scales their best messages without lifting a finger.

 Interactive avatars act as AI SDRs that engage prospects in real time, answering questions, guiding buyers through offerings, and booking meetings at any time of the day.

-Use HeyGen’s screen recording with avatar overlay to create quick, clear walkthroughs that guide prospects through complex features, saving time on live demos and boosting deal velocity.
+Use HeyGen’s screen recording with avatar overlay to create quick, clear walkthroughs that guide prospects through complex features, helping you save time on live demos and increase deal velocity.

-Turn your most effective pitch into a reusable, avatar-led video using HeyGen’s PDF/PPT to video feature so your pitch deck talks for you, even when you're not in the room.
+Turn your most effective pitch into a reusable, avatar-led video using HeyGen’s PDF/PPT to video feature, so your pitch deck speaks for you, even when you are not in the room.

-With bespoke script-based video generation, you can instantly produce personalised sales introductions, product walkthroughs and follow-ups, so your team scale their best messages without lifting a finger.
+With custom script-based video generation, you can instantly produce personalized sales intros, product walkthroughs, and follow-ups so your team scales their best messages without lifting a finger.

 Interactive avatars act as AI SDRs that engage prospects in real time, answering questions, guiding buyers through offerings, and booking meetings at any time of the day.

-Use HeyGen’s screen recording with avatar overlay to create quick, clear walkthroughs that guide prospects through complex features, saving time on live demos and boosting deal velocity.
+Use HeyGen’s screen recording with avatar overlay to create quick, clear walkthroughs that guide prospects through complex features, helping you save time on live demos and increase deal velocity.

-Create scalable, high-impact sales presentations that inform buyers and move deals forward before you even get on the call.
+Create scalable, high-impact sales presentations that educate buyers and move deals forward even before you get on the call.

-Create scalable, high-impact sales presentations that inform buyers and move deals forward before you even get on the call.
+Create scalable, high-impact sales presentations that educate buyers and move deals forward even before you get on the call.

 From outbound pitches to pre-call introductions and post-meeting recaps, stand out at every stage of the sales process with personalised videos.